Barker College Rosewood Centre Awnings

 Engineered and fabricated in MakMax’s Brisbane facility, the fabric panels required only one field joint in over 123m of fabric.

-Longer length powder-coated aluminium clamp plates were used to clamp the fabric onto each rafter and Diablo covers used to hide the structural connections, making them all but invisible.
+The clean lines of the awnings were maintained by using longer length powder-coated aluminium clamp plates to clamp the fabric onto each rafter.
+The steel frame also made use of diablo covers to hide the structural connections, making them all but invisible.

 The awnings achieved the visual aesthetics required while maintaining visual privacy and weatherproofing.
 The designing architect, the construction company and the school were all extremely happy with the final result.